mdapena/pyventus/docs/index.md

 ---

-!!! info "Interesting Fact"
+??? info "Interesting Fact"

     <p style='text-align: justify;'>
-        Pyventus gets its name from the fusion of `Python` and `Eventus`, a Latin word meaning "event".
+        The name "Pyventus" is derived from the combination of "Python" and "Eventus", a Latin term meaning "event".
-        This name reflects the library's focus on enabling event-driven programming in Python.
+		This distinctive name perfectly signifies the package's core objective of facilitating event-driven programming in Python.
+By blending these elements, Pyventus encapsulates its purpose and emphasizes its dedication to empowering developers with event-driven capabilities in the Python ecosystem.
     </p>

 ## License